What is an Artifact Repository?

 An artifact repository manages your end-to-end artifact lifecycle and supports different software package management systems while providing consistency to your CI/CD workflow.
-An artifact repository is both a source for artifacts needed for a build, and a target to deploy artifacts generated in the build process.
+It’s a source for artifacts needed for a build and a target to which artifacts generated during a build process may be deployed.

-JFrog Artifactory’s universal artifact repository manager supports all the major package formats (20+ languages including Go, and Helm) and is also integrated with all major build tools and CI servers currently available.
+JFrog’s Artifactory is a universal artifact repository manager that supports all major package formats (20+ languages including Go and Helm).
+It’s also integrated with all major build tools and CI servers currently available.

-- Remote – a caching proxy for a repository managed at a remote URL.
-Artifacts are stored and updated in remote repositories according to various configuration parameters that control the caching and proxying behavior.
+- Remote: A caching proxy for a repository, which is managed at a remote URL.
+Artifacts can be stored and updated in remote repositories according to various configuration parameters that control caching and proxying behavior.
 You can remove artifacts from a remote repository cache but you cannot actually deploy a new artifact into a remote repository.

-- Virtual – an aggregated repository (that combines the local and remote repositories) under a common URL, used to create controlled domains for search and resolution of artifacts.
+- Virtual: An aggregated repository that combines both local and remote repositories under a common URL, which is used to create a controlled domain that facilitates searches and the resolution of artifacts.

-Using Artifactory as the artifact repository allows you to:
+Using Artifactory as your artifact repository allows you to:

 - Create fully traceable buildsDeploy your build artifacts through your CI server along with exhaustive build environment information that’s captured during deployment, which thereby enables you to have fully reproducible builds.